global-121/121-platform/README.md

 - Or explore the specific options as defined in each interface's own `package.json` or `README.md`.

-The 4 individual Angular applications, when started will be available via:
+All individual Angular applications, when started will be available via:

 |           | URL                     | or run:           |
 | --------- | ----------------------- | ----------------- |
 | PA-App    | <http://localhost:8008> | `npm run open:pa` |
 | AW-App    | <http://localhost:8080> | `npm run open:aw` |
 | HO-Portal | <http://localhost:8888> | `npm run open:ho` |

-From hereon, you can start making changes to the UI and observe how the components are interconnected.

 ---